-When other beneficiaries of I-130 relative petitions (spouses and children of LPRs) are able to apply will depend on something called the "family preference system."
-Because there is a limit in the number of people who can immigrate under certain categories each year, there is generally a waiting period before spouses and children of LPRs can apply for legal permanent residence.
-How long the wait is will depend on a number of factors such as the nationality of the self-petitioner, his/her relationship with the LPR, and his/her "priority date."
-"Priority date" means the date when the petition (I-130) was received by U.S. Citizenship and Immigration Service (CIS).
+At what point other beneficiaries of I-130 relative petitions (spouses and children of LPRs) are able to apply will depend on something called the "family preference system."
+Because there is a limit in the number of people who can immigrate under certain categories each year, there is generally a waiting period before spouses and children of LPRs can apply for lawful permanent residence.
+How long the wait is will depend on a number of factors such as the nationality of the self-petitioner, their relationship with the LPR, and their "priority date."
+The "priority date" means the date is when the petition (I-130) was received by U.S. Citizenship and Immigration Service (CIS).
 If the abuser filed a family petition on your behalf before you filed the self-petition, the priority date may be the date of that earlier filing.

-Also, if your self-petition or a relative petition on your behalf has been approved and you are applying for legal permanent residence status, you will have to demonstrate that you are not "inadmissible."
+Also, if your self-petition or a relative petition on your behalf has been approved and you are applying for lawful permanentresidence status, you will have to demonstrate that you are not "inadmissible."
 There are "inadmissibility grounds," which are reasons why people cannot be "admitted" into the U.S. (for example, criminal and fraud related grounds).
 Even in the case of some aggravated felony convictions, there may be exemptions or waivers available to you.